SirWojtek/react-material-timeline/README.md

 `react-material-timeline` is a vertical (right now!) timeline component which can be summarized with a simple equation:
 ```
-react-material-timeline = react + material-ui + some code
+react-material-timeline = react + material-ui + the code
 ```
 If you are looking for elegant, simple library to show time based event, this is the perfect candidate!